carmenbianca/report-liferay/plan.md

 #### What {-}

 Liferay has a lot of software under various \glspl{license}.
 Liferay gives legal assurances to its customers about its \gls{ip}, and therefore needs to make sure that all code is correctly licensed.
-However, the current methods of assuring the correctness of its licensing are manual.
+However, the current methods of assuring the correctness of its licensing are manual[^manual].
 This does not scale in an economically viable way.

+[^manual]: The current methods are not entirely manual.
+State-of-the-art tooling is used by legal experts during the compliance process.
+However, this is comparable to the difference between touching up a photo by hand and using a professional image manipulation program: A computer makes the process a lot easier, but a human still has to do it.

 #### Who {-}